ankor-io-deprecated/ankor-framework/website/ankorsite/templates/tutorial/js/js_step_3.md

         }
     }

-Currently we have a `Ref` to the `root` property, called `rootRef`.
-But we want access to the `model` and its various key-value pairs, which hold the actual state of the UI.
 To navigate the tree we can "append" a path to a `Ref`, yielding a new `Ref` to the specified child node.
+We want access to the `model` property and its various key-value pairs, which hold the actual state of the UI.
+`rootRef.appendPath("model")` will do just that.

 That's it for this step.
 In the next step we will implement the `TodoApp` component.